sneakysneak/docs/pages/installing-templates-api/account-connector-authentication.md

     </tr>
     <tr>
         <th>OAuth</th>
-        <td>Your user will be taken through an OAuth flow which will generate a token that can be used to generate the third party API</td>
+        <td>Your user will be taken through an OAuth flow which will generate a token that can be used to access the third party API</td>
     </tr>
 </table>